piepdx/pie-cookbook/drafts/working-draft-tactical.md

 **Typical percentage of the mentor pool**
 The number of mentors in residence will be dictated by the available space in your accelerator.
 There is no definitive percentage

-# Culture

 ## Food

-With a name like PIE, it only stands to reason that we would include food as one of our critical offerings.
+With a name like PIE, it only stands to reason that we would include food as one of our critical components.

 We firmly believe that feeding your founders is a critical part of supporting them.
 Plus, it's been proven time and time again, that you get into some very interesting conversations over meals.
 Startups are no different.

+Furthermore, it's a form of hospitality.
+And making it a welcoming and supportive environment.

 Providing food for your founders lessens stress, keeps them healthier, and ensures that they're actually eating from time to time.
 And all of that ensures that they're getting the most out of the other accelerator offerings.